joykim003/Cv-builder/README.md

 2.  **Add your experience:** Fill out the sections for Work Experience, Education, and Skills.
 Use the `+ Add` buttons to create new entries.
 3.  **Upload a photo:** Personalize your CV by uploading a professional profile picture.
 4.  **Choose a theme:** Select a theme from the options at the top to instantly change the look and feel of your CV.
+5.  **Customize:** Fine-tune your chosen theme with the color, font, and sizing selectors.
-5.  **Download:** Once you are happy with the preview, click the **Download PDF** button to save a high-quality version to your device.
+6.  **Download:** Once you are happy with the preview, click the **Download PDF** button to save a high-quality version to your device.

 ## File Structure